 Bio coming soon....

 Stephanie, Usually known as Popper, is currently pursuing her Master's of Social Work Clinical Practice with Children and Families, at Monmouth University.
-She graduated from Monmouth in May 2022, with her BA in Political Science and two minors in Social Work and Anthropology.
+She graduated from Monmouth University with her BA in Political Science and two minors in Social Work and Anthropology.
 While pursuing her undergrad degree, she was involved in many different advocative entities on and off campus.

 After aging out of the Foster Care system, Stephanie soon found her voice and passion for advocating for all marginalized and vulnerable populations.
 She had interned and worked with mentoring programs such as BigBrotherBigSister.
 While also gained experience in educational settings, where she taught aging-out fostered youth life skills for independent living.
 She has also interned in aiding classes for senior populations at senior recreation centers.
 She is currently a member of the National Foster Youth Institution, a part of the New Jersey chapter.
 She currently still sits on the Division of Children and Family's Youth Council, which innovates policy change for all those affected by child welfare systems.
 Stephanie has a strong passion for helping individuals be the best self they can be.
 She integrates individuals' progress by equipping them with the tools, resources, and skills necessary for them to apply themselves in the future.
 Her compassion for helping others has led her to Allaire Community Farm, where she could not be more grateful to work with a team of inspiring individuals.